Special Educational Needs and Disabilities (SEND)

 All children in our school have support within lessons through high quality teaching and support which is appropriate to their needs.
 This means that all activities, both inside and outside the classroom, are planned according to the needs of the individual child.
 This can include changes to the physical environment, changes to teaching styles and different levels of support which may be offered by adults in the classroom.

-- We have a named Governor for SEND and Looked After Children/In Care; Mrs J Goode.
+- We have a named Governor for SEND and Looked After Children/In Care; Mr J Richards.

 - We have a named Governor for Child Protection and Safeguarding; Mrs A Perry.

 - Mrs Woodhall, our Special Educational Needs and Disability Co-Ordinator (SENCO) is a trained teacher and assessor for dyslexia.
 She can offer advice on any concerns that parents may have about their child.

 - Mrs C Jones is a trained provider for the parents in Partnership Programme and can offer support, advice and training for all parents and carers to support dealing with children at home.